mahtues/transaction-service/README.md

 ## Running

-Running the server can be done executing from the project's root
+Running the server can be done by executing from the project's root

 ```
 $ go run app/avocado/main.go